chaozhanghnu/chaozhanghnu.github.io/_pages/home.md

 <p><font size="4">
   <span style="animation: blink 1s infinite;">🎉</span>
-  <a href="https://news.miami.edu/coe/stories/2025/01/turning-farm-waste-into-sustainable-roads.html">Prof. Xianming Shi was awarded a grant from USDA to research how to turn farming byproducts into sustainable asphalt</a>
+  Prof. Xianming Shi was awarded a grant from USDA to research <a href="https://news.miami.edu/coe/stories/2025/01/turning-farm-waste-into-sustainable-roads.html"> how to turn farming byproducts into sustainable asphalt</a>
 </font></p>

 <style>